-With Task Management, all requests from your coworkers are made through either a Slack command or their employee dashboard and sent to a single place—your Managed by Q dashboard.
+With Employee Helpdesk, all requests from your coworkers are made through either a Slack command or their employee dashboard and sent to a single place—your Managed by Q dashboard.
 This means you never have to rely on the notes you scribbled down, random messages, or remembering that Dave asked you to order more popcorn in passing.
 Your coworkers have one way to ping you.
 Everything is in a single, unified place—and that’s just the beginning.

 2. No follow up necessary

 Once a request is submitted, it automatically shows up on your dashboard as a task.
 From there, you can address it however you see fit.
 Let’s say Dave needs his popcorn and you know it’s on the way.
-Add a message to the task, “Popcorn is ordered and should arrive today!” and mark the task as Completed—Task Management will send Dave your message and let him know his request is taken care of.
+Add a message to the task, “Popcorn is ordered and should arrive today!” and mark the task as Completed—Employee Helpdesk will send Dave your message and let him know his request is taken care of.
 You don’t have to send a follow-up email or go back into Slack to give updates.